It’s the same old story with Todd Berry and the conservative, pro-corporate Wisconsin Taxpayers Alliance.

 The Wisconsin Taxpayers Alliance has regularly served the conservative agenda by consistently structuring the education spending debate singularly as a tax debate: Wisconsin spends money on education and that makes taxes high.
 When it creates “studies” of education, the data is blatantly skewed to ensure the results are those desired by the WISTAX anti-public education supporters.

-As the Institute for One Wisconsin's report "We're Not Broke" showed, the tax burden has risen on the middle class because the burden has dramatically decreased amongst the wealthy and corporations.
+As the One Wisconsin Institute’s report “We’re Not Broke” showed, the tax burden has risen on the middle class because the burden has dramatically decreased amongst the wealthy and corporations.
 It is biased, pro-corporate groups like WISTAX, who have served, and continued to serve, as propaganda machines in the war on the middle class.

 WISTAX has advocated getting rid of the corporate income tax, because of all reasons, corporations use a now-closed loophole that allowed them to avoid taxes on Wisconsin profits by setting up a phony post office box “address” in a state without corporate income taxes.
 WISTAX regularly reports the corporate income tax collections as unpredictable, despite other taxes having less predictability year to year.